UmamiAppearance/BrowserSHAObj/README.md

 sha256obj.toBase64();
 ```

-### See it in action (Demopage)
+### See it in action (demo page)
-To get a better idea of a possible usecase, take a look at the [Demopage](https://umamiappearance.github.io/SHAHashObjectJS/demo.html).
+To get a better idea of a possible use case, take a look at the [Demopage](https://umamiappearance.github.io/SHAHashObjectJS/demo.html).